-Types of College Applications
+Types of College Applications and Admissions Plans

 - Early Decision (ED) - “Early Decision” is a binding commitment if you are offered admission.
 If admitted under an early decision plan, you must withdraw all other applications immediately.
 Usually due November 1 to most colleges.